1945

 does it seek or has it ever accepted a single donation.
 It is an independent venture.

-At the beginning of 1945, Jack Frye traded his beloved Lockheed 12A NC18137 for a larger
+At the dawning of 1945 Jack Frye traded his beloved Lockheed 12A NC18137 for a larger more

-more luxurious executive plane, a Lockheed 18.
-From this point, until 1947, if you spotted a
+luxurious executive plane; a Lockheed 18.
+From this point (until 1947) if you spotted a TWA

-TWA Lodestar 18 you knew Jack Frye, and often his wife Helen, were in town.
-Fast and sleek,
+Lodestar 18 -you knew Jack Frye and often his wife Helen were in town.
+Fast and sleek, the

 Congratulations to Lockheed for creating one of the most beautiful planes ever!
 This was the